LIVE on Norwegian Epic Day 5: A Grand Day in Grand Cayman!

 Priscilla Queen of the Desert is a broadway show that's about an hour and a half long showcasing the adventure of 3 drag queens traveling across Australia to do a come back show at a casino.
 It was very funny.
 However, it is also EXTREMELY risqué (and yes, now I actually mean risqué), and it could very easily offend certain people.
 The three leads of the show were really good, and so were all of the other actors and actresses.
 The technical aspect of the show was also very interesting.
 If I had to use one word to describe the show, that would be it.
 Interesting.

 There was a small, very large issue that occurred toward the very end of the show.
 One of the actresses (not the leads) fell into a trap door on the stage.
-They were dancing and the actress was going backwards, so she couldn’t see behind her.
+They were dancing and the actress was going backwards, so she couldn't see behind her.
 She fell right into that hole (pictured below).
-The other two kept dancing until one of the backstage people came over the loud speaker and said “We’re going to have to stop the show here folks.”
+The other two kept dancing until one of the backstage people came over the loud speaker and said "We're going to have to stop the show here folks."
 The other two actresses immediately stopped dancing, and ran off the stage very frightened.
-The lights when up and the room was dead silent.
+The lights went up and the room was dead silent.
 When I say dead silent, I mean like I thought I had gone deaf silent.
 They finally closed the curtain and turned on some music after what seemed like an eternity.
 After about 5 minutes, Andre our cruise director came out to tell us that no one had been hurt, and that the show would go on.
-From now on, whenever I hear the song “Hot Stuff,” (which isn’t often) I will think of that poor person falling!
+From now on, whenever I hear the song "Hot Stuff," (which isn't often) I will think of that poor person falling!

 Someone who reads this blog asked me on Facebook to get a picture with her daughter who was in the show.
 Well, I think I did, but I'm not 100% sure.
 The pictures are below, so let me know.